freyjaSubOCR/freyja-sub-ocr-electron/README.md

 - Q: Cannot use CUDA version.

   A: Make sure you have a recent Nvidia GPU.
 If you do not have a Nvidia GPU, you can use the CPU version.
+If you do have a Nvidia GPU, please try to update the driver.